ostdotcom/ost-sdk-php/README.md

 ### Chains Module

-To get information about the auxiliary chain on which the token economy is running use services provided by chain module.
+To get information about the auxiliary chain on which the token economy is running, use services provided by the Chains module.

 ```php
 $chainsService = $ostObj->services->chains;
 ```

-Get
+Get Chain Detail:

 ```php
 $getParams = array();